shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-ConnectToApi.md

 }
 ```

-Push the changes to the Shoutem:
+Push the changes to Shoutem:

 ```ShellSession
 $ shoutem push